Aller au contenu

 print(device)

 The rest of this section assumes that device is a CUDA device.
+Otherwise, it means that you cannot run the code on a GPU (either you don't have a GPU, or the installation is broken).

-Then these methods will recursively go over all modules and convert their parameters and buffers to CUDA tensors:
+The following method will recursively go over all modules and convert their parameters and buffers to CUDA tensors:

 1